chill117/lnurl-node/README.md

 	auth: {
 		// List of API keys that can be used to authorize privileged behaviors:
 		apiKeys: [],
-		// The tolerance (seconds) when checking the timestamp included with an HMAC:
-		timeThreshold: 300,
 	},
 	lightning: {
 		// Which LN backend to use (only lnd supported currently):